 Click here for more information about Medicare's Extra Help program.

-Click on Plan Year 2020 or Plan Year 2021 for a summary of monthly plan premiums for those eligible for extra help.
+Click on Plan Year 2021 for a summary of monthly plan premiums for those eligible for extra help.

 Applying for Extra Help with Medicare

 In most cases, you will need to apply for Extra Help either through the Social Security Administration or through your state Medicaid Office.
 After you apply, Social Security will review your application and will send you a letter to let you know if you qualify for Extra Help.

 - Visit your local Social Security Office.

 - Call the Social Security Administration toll-free at 1-800-772-1213, between 7 a.m. and 7 p.m.
 Monday through Friday.
 TTY users should call 1-800-325-0778.

 - Visit the Social Security Administration's website.

 Extra Help Application Forms are available by calling the Social Administration and by visiting the Social Security Administration's website.

 Records you will need to complete the Extra Help Application include: